 Synchronously is how traditional ads are run; they stop the entire page from loading as the advertisement loads.
 These are mostly outdated, but used to be the default that most ad networks and managers would run.

-In 2019, most of the internet runs asynchronous ads.
+Now, most of the internet runs asynchronous ads.
 That means that the ads load at the same time as the the rest of the site.
 Your full page can load - images, etc included, at the same time as the ads.
 No more waiting for the ads to go first.
 Mediavine adopted asynchronous ads early on, and then continued our obsession with all things site speed.

 There's a reason that Mediavine ads are more than 200 times faster than our competition.
 Lazy Loading is IT!